 Researchers in the Intramural Research Program (IRP) have won hundreds of significant professional awards in the last several years, far too many to list comprehensively.
 Here are some highlights:

-The National Medal of Science is an honor bestowed by the President of the United States to individuals who have made important contributions to the advancement of knowledge in science and engineering.
-Two IRP scientists have been awarded this prestigious medal.
-Learn about their accomplishments.
+The National Medal of Science is bestowed by the President of the United States to individuals who have made important contributions to the advancement of knowledge in science and engineering.

 The National Medal of Technology and Innovation is an honor granted by the President of the United States to American inventors and innovators.

 The Presidential Medal of Freedom is an award bestowed by the President of the United States and is—along with the comparable Congressional Gold Medal—the highest civilian award in the U.S.

 The Service to America Medals highlight excellence in our federal workforce by recognizing exceptional federal employees who are breaking down barriers, overcoming huge challenges, and getting results.